starchildluke/centiskorch/src/content/nicknames/blastoise.md

 Blastoise was introduced in Generation 1 with a Water typing and a Gigantamax form so there's plenty of inspiration for a nickname.

-With that said, here are some facts about Blastoise and suggested nicknames.
+Let's look at some info on Blastoise and suggested nicknames.

 ## Origins